-Opening Hours - please see the AAU website for most accurate information: https://www.aauni.edu/contact-us/
+Opening Hours - please see the AAU website for most accurate information

 The main building at Letenská 5 is typically open from 7:30 AM from Monday till Friday.
 It closes at 10:00 PM (on Fridays at 7:30 PM).
 This may change during the semester.